 An HES staff member will be on duty at the car ramp and on the bus ramp to receive students at 7:45.
 Please be courteous to others:

 - Park only in designated spaces.
-(No cars should park blocking the line or the ramp) - All students should be released from the ramp.
-No student should get out of the car prior to the ramp.
+(No cars should park blocking the line or the ramp) - All students should be released from vehicles only in front of the school where an employee is present to receive them.
+No student should get out of the car prior to the designated drop off area.
+Students should not be dropped off in the parking lot.
 This is for your child's safety. - Please refrain from cell phone usage while in the moving line. - If at all possible, students should sit by a door opening on the passenger side.
 Students are put in dangerous situations when they must cross between cars.
 Please watch for children who exit the cars on the driver's side.

 All students must be accompanied to the front of the building.
 No student will be permitted to enter from the side or back doors of the building.
-Exceptions are students going to the classroom with a parent on the HES staff.